mattmc3/zsh_unplugged/README.md

 }
 ```

-That's it. ~40 lines of code and you have eveything you need to get Zsh plugins.
+That's it. ~40 lines of code and you have a simple, robust Zsh plugin management
+alternative.

 What this does is simply clones a Zsh plugin's git repository, and then examines that
 repo for an appropriate .zsh file to use as an init script.
 We then symlink an